Cleveland Way - Kildale to Saltburn (★★★★☆)

 Looking back one more time

-At the rejoin, I head left, heading back across Newton Moor, and after a gate, a stretch down the path, a right and a left, I'm heading towards Highcliff Nab, on a path that takes me just to the right of Highcliffe Farm.
+In any case - at the rejoin, I head left, heading back across Newton Moor, and after a gate, a stretch down the path, a right, and a left - I'm heading towards Highcliff Nab, on a path that takes me just to the right of Highcliffe Farm.

 Here the path crosses what is normally very wet ground, with flagstones protecting your feet from getting wet, and here I'm able to find some larger chunks of ice, to show just how cold it has been today.